Above: Summer oatmeal with walnuts and seasonal fruit – blueberries and peaches

 Rather it’ll give a nice slow release of sugar into the blood, which will help you to feel satisfied and last longer until your next meal.

-I had this oatmeal combination one day before going on a long bike ride.
+I had this oatmeal combination before going on a long bike ride one day.
 Wow – did I have stamina on that ride.

 Above: Summer oatmeal with walnuts and peaches.